mateuszcalderon/pokeapi/README.md

   import requests
 ```

-  - ` requests `: Used for sending HTTP requests
+  - ` requests `: Used for sending HTTP requests.

 #### Base URL:
 ```python
   base_url = "https://pokeapi.co/api/v2/"
 ```

   - Sets the base URL for the Pokémon API.
-Setting a base URL is a fundamental aspect when working with APIs
+Setting a base URL is a fundamental aspect when working with APIs.
+  - **Important:**
-  - The base URL is the starting point for all endpoints provided by the API.
-It defines the primary address used to request specific resources
+    - The base URL is the starting point for all endpoints provided by an API.
+It defines the primary address used to request specific resources.

 #### get_pokemon_info Function and Response Handling:
 ```python